Mesa, AZ 85213

 - Last Will and Testament – a catch-all for assets not transferred into your Revocable Living Trust prior to death, or the primary means to transfer your wealth if you are not using a Revocable Living Trust

-- Irrevocable Life Insurance Trust – removing life insurance from your taxable estate; providing immediate access to cash
+- Irrevocable Life Insurance Trust – using a viatical settlement calculator to see the amount of your reimburse and removing life insurance from your taxable estate; providing immediate access to cash

 - Advanced Estate Planning – protecting assets from creditors, predators, outside influences, and ex-spouses; charitable giving; minimizing taxes; creating dynasty trusts